DevecorSoft/blog/cn/devecor/blog/doc.md

 conda activate docs
 ```

-Once you have python interpreter, it become so easy to install sphinx and its extensions.
+Once you have a python interpreter, it becomes so easy to install sphinx and its extensions.
 Try to save them in `requirements.txt` file as follows, then you can install them with `python -m pip install -r requirements.txt`.

 ```
 sphinx >= 4.5.0